Get the Best WordPress Backup

 Select Dropbox storage

-If you want to take a complete backup of your site, however, don’t make any changes.
+To create a complete backup of your site, however, don’t make any changes.
 After you click Next, Duplicator will scan your website.
 You’ll receive notices if there are any issues:

 Duplicator package scan